gl-inet/docs4.x/docs/tutorials/openvpn_client.md

 ## Set Up OpenVPN Client

-As of frimware 4.0, it brings grouping to manage OpenVPN profiles.
+As of firmware 4.0, it brings grouping to manage OpenVPN profiles.
 Please make sure all the profiles in the same group with the same credentials.
 For example, if you are ExpressVPN user, you can add a group named *expressvpn*, then upload all the ExpressVPN OpenVPN profiles you wanted to this group.
 For another OpenVPN service provider, please create another group.

 Next steps, we will use ExpressVPN as an example.